+Instructor: Semester/Year:, Course Title: Course Code:

-tructor: ster/Yea e Code: cur the con tha e following evaluation is very important for the continued impriculum.
-It is only through your honest critique (evaluation) to courses and instructors, which will make you a better student ments as you feel necessary.
+The following evaluation is very important for the continued improvement of our athletic training curriculum.
+It is only through your honest critique (evaluation) that we can attempt to maintain quality in the courses and instructors, which will make you a better student.
+You are encouraged to PRINT specific comments as you feel necessary.
 You will remain anonymous.
+Instructions: Circle any point on the line that BEST expresses your opinion.
+Place your completed form in the envelope, which will be given to the department secretary.

+Student Participation

+1. I came prepared for class discussions 5 4 3 2 1 DAILY (e.g., read textbooks, reviewed class notes) Alw ays Never 2.
+I took advantage of the extra learning materials 5 4 3 2 1 (e.g., videos, library books, journal articles) Alw vays Never 3.
+I took advantage of additional learning opportunities 5 4 3 2 1 (e.g., study sessions, meeting with instructor) Alw vays Never 4.
+I began studying early (3-5 days prior) for exams 5 4 3 2 1 Alw ays Never Comments:

+Course Evaluation

-It BEST expresses your opinion.
-Place your completed form it partment secretary. that we t.
-You a nstruct can atte are enco ions: C empt to ourage fircle a o mair d to P iny po ntain quality in RINT specific bint on the line Stu dent Participation 1.
-I came prepared for class discussions DAILY (e.g., read textbooks, reviewed class notes) 5 Alway 4 's 3 2 1 Never 2.
-I took advantage of the extra learning materials (e.g., videos, library books, journal articles) 5 Alway 4 78 3 2 1 Never 3.
-I took advantage of additional learning opportunities (e.g., study sessions, meeting with instructor) 5 Alway 4 78 3 2 1 Never 4.
-I began studying early (3-5 days prior) for exams 5 Alway 4 's 3 2 1 Never Comments: Co urse Evaluation 1.
-I enjoyed the course content 5 Alway 4 78 3 2 1 Never 2.
-I found the medical content to be difficult, yet challenging enough to retain for future application 5 Alway 4 'S 3 2 1 Never 3.
-I would rate this course with respect to its contribution to MY scholarly & personal development (e.g., new points of view, outlook widened, increased understanding) 5 Very v 4 /aluable 3 2 1 No value 4.
-I feel the course goals and student objectives were met 5 Very 1 4 nuch 3 2 Aln 1 nost nothing
+1. I enjoyed the course content 5 Alwa 4 ys 3 2 1 Never 2.
+I found the medical content to be difficult, yet challenging enough to retain for future application 5 Alwa 4 ys 3 2 1 Never 3.
+I would rate this course with respect to its contribution to MY scholarly & personal development (e.g., new points of view, outlook widened, increased understanding) 5 Very 4 valuable 3 e 2 1 No value 4.
+I feel the course goals and student objectives were met 4 much 3 2 Aln 1 nost nothing

 5. I have learned 5 4 Great deal 3 2 1 Almost nothing Comments: Ins tructor Evaluation 1.
 The instructor knows the subject material 5 4 Very well 3 2 1 Very poorly 2.
 The instructor's enthusiasm for teaching was 5 4 Very high 3 2 1 Very low 3.
 The instructor used a variety of teaching methods (videos, lab, computer presentations) to stimulate learning 5 4 Always 3 2 1 Never 4.
-The instructor's course design and evaluation (exams) were obtainable and fair for EVERY student Agree 5 4 3 2 1 Disagree Wh at were the major STRENGTHS of the Instructor?
-Wh at were the major WEAKNESSES of the Instructor?
-Wh at aspects of this course were MOST Beneficial to you?
-Wh at do you suggest to IMPROVE this course?
+The instructor's course design and evaluation (exams) were obtainable and fair for EVERY student Agree 5 4 3 2 1 Disagree

+What were the major STRENGTHS of the Instructor?

+What were the major WEAKNESSES of the Instructor?

+What aspects of this course were MOST Beneficial to you?

+What do you suggest to IMPROVE this course?